Unveiling the Secrets Behind the Panic of 1873

 The immediate trigger of the panic was the unexpected bankruptcy of Jay Cooke & Company, a prominent investment bank heavily involved in financing railroad expansion.
 On September 18, 1873, the firm declared insolvency after failing to sell enough bonds to cover its debts.
 This collapse sent shockwaves through the financial community.

 The downfall of such a reputable institution shattered the illusion of invincibility that surrounded the booming economy.
 Investors suddenly questioned the stability of other banks and businesses.
-Confidence eroded swiftly, and panic began to spread as people rushed to withdraw their funds, fearing imminent losses.
+Confidence eroded swiftly, and panic spread as people rushed to withdraw their funds, fearing imminent losses.

 The panic of 1873 vividly illustrates how collective emotions can magnify financial crises.
 As news of the bankruptcy spread, fear overtook rational analysis.
-Investors and the general public alike succumbed to a herd mentality, making decisions based on the actions of others rather than objective information.
+Investors and the general public succumbed to a herd mentality, making decisions based on the actions of others rather than objective information.

 This phenomenon is rooted in behavioural finance, which examines how psychological influences affect market outcomes.
 When individuals observe others panicking, they are more likely to panic themselves, creating a self-reinforcing cycle.
 The fear of missing out on securing one’s assets prompts widespread selling and withdrawal, exacerbating the crisis.